kubeflow/katib/examples/MinikubeDemo.md

 ```
 This template will share among blow three demos(Grid, Hyperband, and GPU).

+### Limit the length of the studyjob's name

+The name of studyjob cannot exceed 238 characters

 ### Grid Demo
 Almost same as random suggestion.